PhyschicWinter9/Fucking-file-hosting/INSTALLATION.md

-# Fast File Hosting - Installation Guide
+# Fucking File Hosting - Installation Guide

-This guide will help you install and set up your Fast File Hosting application on both shared hosting and VPS environments.
+This guide will help you install and set up your Fucking File Hosting application on both shared hosting and VPS environments.

 ## System Requirements